yrm23/AAAACoin/README.md

- Utopia-Chain

- We will distroy the business world by creating a new one.
+ FreeMarket:
+ Trading any kind of asset,  for any size, at anytime, with anyone, from anywhere in the world, for FREE

- The development of technology should bring more fair, trust, and profit to benefit everyone in the world not just someone.
+ The blockchain technology should bring more fair, trust, and profit to benefit everyone in the world not just someone.

- There will be one+ kinds of token, but the only reason for token existing is because we need trading media not gambling media.
-So, the supply amount should be increased by trading demand, and the price should be relative flat.

- First, build a new free payment system.
-So, everyone can make payment for free.
+ Firstly, build a new blockchain payment system , for anyone to make payment FREE.

+ Secondly, build a new blockchain asset exchanging system, for anyone to exchange asset FREE.

+ Thirdly, build a new blockchain infomation publishing sytem, for anyone to publishing any information to the world.

- Second, add a self digital trading asset issuing property to the system.
-So,  everyone can issue whatever digital asset for trading.
+ Fourthly, build a new trading asset listing system, for anyone to list any asset for trading

- Third, add a free digital asset exhanging propery to the system.
-So, everyone can trade digital asset for free.

- Fourth, add a self trastable information storage function.

 ...

 ...